 What to do if your Mac regularly has problems shutting down

-Frequent shut down problems suggest that there is something wrong, beyond the odd bit of bad behaviour from apps.
+Frequent shutdown problems suggest that there is something wrong, beyond the odd bit of bad behavior from apps.
 There are a number of steps you can take to deal with the problem, ranging from those that cause no, or very little, inconvenience, to a full reinstall of macOS, which, obviously, takes time and requires you to back up your Mac first.
 Follow these steps one at a time, in order, until you resolve the problem.

 Whenever you have a regular problem with your Mac, updating to the most recent version of whichever OS you’re running is a good idea